 Special Strides is a non-profit organization devoted to improving the lives of individuals with life challenges through physical and occupational therapy, adaptive riding and therapeutic driving.

-When incorporating hipppotherapy into the plan of care, physical therapists and occupational therapists integrate the motion and “E-motion” of the horse to facilitate functional changes in areas such as sitting, walking, talking, playing, and learning.
+When incorporating hipppotherapy into the plan of care, physical therapists, occupational therapists and speech language pathologists integrate the motion and “E-motion” of the horse to facilitate functional changes in areas such as sitting, walking, talking, playing, and learning.
 The impact of manipulation of equine movement on strength, mobility, balance, and coordination allows therapists to create a powerful individualized plan of care to achieve treatment goals.
 The emotional connection that develops between horse and client improves awareness, communication, and self-esteem in ways that other forms of therapy cannot.
 During a therapy session at Special Strides, clients may also explore the sensory playground and wooded trails, All of these therapeutic tools are offered in a peaceful natural setting not found in a traditional treatment clinic.

 What is Equine Facilitated Psychotherapy?